ariadne-cps/ariadne/README.md

 For the Ubuntu installation, we will refer to packages available on Aptitude.
 The macOS installation instead will assume you are using the Brew package manager.

 The build system is CMake.
-The library is tested for compilation using gcc and clang.
+The library is tested for compilation using gcc (minimum required: 10.2) and clang (minimum required: 11.0 or AppleClang 12).

 #### Dependencies